tmma2020/cs153-football-formation-id/README.md

 ## Features

-- Utilize yard lines to automatically crop the field from the image
+- Utilize yard lines to automatically crop the field from the image.
+Helps to reduce noise and improve the model's performance.

 ## Installation / Requirements